-- (16) Course amendments are categorised as either significant or minor. - (17) Significant course amendments include: - a. changes to course title; - b. replacement or redesign of 30% or more of the program of study in one year or incrementally over time between course reviews; - c. amendment to 30% or more of units within a course in one year or incrementally over time between course reviews; - d. changes to admission rules; - e. changes to credit points for units within the course; - f. changes in external/professional accreditation status; - g. credit assessments linked to course admission rules; and - h. new or withdrawn majors. - (18) Minor course amendments include: - a. replacement or redesign of less than 30% of the program of study in one year or incrementally over time between course reviews; - b. amendment to 30% or fewer of units within a course in one year or incrementally over time between course reviews: - c. amendment to existing majors, new or amended minors, or units contributing to the program of study; - d. changes to course-level inherent requirements; - e. changes to exit pathways; - f. amendment to admission periods; - g. amendment to course-level modes of offering; - h. amendment to course-level learning outcomes; and - i. editorial changes that do not alter the overall intent of course information. - (19) The Chair of Curriculum Committee will monitor whether amendments are significant or minor and where amendments have been incorrectly classified, may determine that the amendments go through the alternative workflow. - (20) The proposer of significant or minor course amendments must complete the process outlined in the Course Amendments Workflow. - (21) If a significant course amendment is approved, the relevant Associate Dean Teaching and Learning must ensure that impacted students and relevant internal and external stakeholders are advised of the change.
-This includes providing advice on any alternative arrangements or options, which may involve transferring to another course or continuing under the previous rules for a designated period to allow completion.
+- (16) Course amendments are categorised as significant, minor or editorial. - (17) Significant course amendments include: - a. changes to course title; - b. replacement or redesign of 30% or more of the program of study in one year or incrementally over time between course reviews: - c. amendment to 30% or more of units within a course in one year or incrementally over time between course reviews; - d. changes to admission rules; - e. changes to credit points for units within the course; - f. changes in external/professional accreditation status; - g. credit assessments linked to course admission rules; and - h. new or withdrawn majors. - (18) Minor course amendments include: - a. replacement or redesign of less than 30% of the program of study in one year or incrementally over time between course reviews; - b. amendment to 30% or fewer of units within a course in one year or incrementally over time between course reviews; - c. amendment to existing majors, new or amended minors, or units contributing to the program of study; - d. changes to course-level inherent requirements; - e. changes to exit pathways; - f. amendment to admission periods; - g. amendment to course-level modes of offering; and - h. amendment to course-level learning outcome. - (19) Editorial course amendments include: - a. correction of typographical errors; - b. changes to Course Coordinator details or other nomenclature (such as titles of entities, accrediting bodies, legislation etc); - c. updates of links; - d. changes to approved Commonwealth Supported Places for existing offerings; - e. updates to special closing dates for admission; - f. presentation of published information (such as re-ordering of information); and - g. other amendments that do not alter the intent of the course information. - (20) A proposed amendment under clauses 19a-f may be classified as editorial by Curriculum and Academic